vanja-ivancevic/Old-School-Forge_Patch-only/README.md

 ## Important Links

-- **[Standalone Fork Repository](https://github.com/vanja-ivancevic/Forge-Old-School-Shandalar)**: For a complete, ready-to-play version of the Old-School Shandalar experience
 - **[Original Forge Repository](https://github.com/Card-Forge/forge)**: The main Forge project this patch is based on

 All enemy decks have been reimagined for this old-school experience!
 The initial decklists were developed by a complex multi-AI-agent framework, and continue to be refined through playtesting.
 At least 30-40 decks have been manually reviewed and improved - including all the boss decks.